MohammadAbbasKhan/GrowAnimationOnListviewItems/README.md

 2)timercontrol - Containing a simple android.os.CountDownTimer sample (Just ignore this module)

-The animation uses an integer data member "delay" in ListView adapter MyAdapter that will have value
+The animation uses an integer data member "systime" in ListView adapter MyAdapter that will have value

-delay = AnimationUtils.currentAnimationTimeMillis();
+systime = AnimationUtils.currentAnimationTimeMillis();

 For initial load the animation used is R.anim.grow_large

-initially and as the next times the getview() is called the delay value is increased by 100 milliseconds, this causes the dalay effect.
+initially and as the next times the getview() is called the systime value is increased by 100 milliseconds, this causes the dalay effect.

-We delay the animation using method anim.setStartTime(delay);
+We delay the animation using method anim.setStartTime(systime);

 To perform the Shrinking animation we use the "R.anim.grow_small" animation xml file and set this listener